kndugan/atm-app/README.md

 ## Description

-In this project, I've create an ATM app to keep track of a bank account balance.
+In this project, I've create an ATM app with [React](https://github.com/facebook/create-react-app) to keep track of a bank account balance.
 The user can choose a drop down menu to deposit funds or request cash back.
 Once an option is selected, the user will enter the dollar amounts for the deposit or cash back and click the submit button to register the change in the account.
 The app will keep a running total of the account balance.
 If the user tries to withdrawal more cash back than what is available in the account, the submit button will be disabled.

 The starter code was provided by MIT xPro.